arkency/posts/posts/2020-04-23-rename-stream-in-rails-event-store-with-zero-downtime.md

 DONE - now remove source stream
 ```

 Looks very simple.
 But play a bit with it.
-It looks much more interesting when `PER_TiME_UNIT = 100000.0`.
+It looks much more interesting when `TiME_UNIT = 100000.0`.

 Now you could finally remove the source stream: